Leveraging Latent Features for Local Explanations: Methodology

+We also want the final image to be realistic and thus we first learn a data manifold, denoted $\mathcal{D}(\cdot)$, using a GAN or VAE on which we can perturb the image, as we want our final image to also lie on it after the necessary additions.
+Let $z$ denote the latent representation with $z_{x}$ denoting the latent representation corresponding to input $\bx$ such that $\bx=\mathcal{D}(z_{x})$.
+This gives rise to the following optimization problem:

 The first two terms in the objective function here are the novelty for PNs.
 The first term encourages the addition of attributes where we want the $g_i(.)$s for the final image to be no less than their original values.
 The second term encourages minimal addition of interpretable attributes.
 The third term is the PN loss from \cite{CEM} and encourages the modified example $\bdelta$ to be predicted as a different class than $t_0=\arg \max_i [f(\bx_0)]_i$, where $[f(\bdelta)]_i$ is the $i$-th class prediction score of $\bdelta$.
 The hinge-like loss function pushes the modified example $\bdelta$ to lie in a different class than $\bx_0$.
 The parameter $\kappa \geq 0$ is a confidence parameter that controls the separation between $[f(\bdelta)]_{t_0}$ and $\max_{i \neq t_0} [f(\bdelta)]_i$.
-The fourth ($\eta>0$) and fifth terms ($\nu>0$) encourage the final image to be close to the original image in the input and latent spaces.
-In practice, one could have a threshold for each of the $g_i(.)$, where only an increase in values only beyond that threshold would imply a meaningful addition.
+The fourth ($\eta>0$) and fifth ($\nu>0$) terms encourage the final image to be close to the original image in the input and latent spaces, respectively.
+In practice, one could have a threshold for each of the $g_i(.)$, where only an increase in values beyond that threshold would imply a meaningful addition.
 The advantage of defining addition in this manner is that not only are the final images interpretable, but so are the additions, and we can clearly elucidate which (concepts) should be necessarily absent to maintain the original classification.
+Finally, we note that formulation (\ref{eqn_per_neg}) could be equivalently written as an optimization problem over the latent space since $\delta=\mathcal{D}(z_{\delta})$, and in fact, our implementation does optimize over the latent variable $z_{\delta}$; however, optimizing over an image, viz. (\ref{eqn_per_neg}), is easier to understand.